-Students must be 18 years of age and successfully pass the Interior Firefighting Training provided by the Fire Science program to qualify to take the State of Kansas Firefighter I certification tests.
+Note: Students must be 18 years of age and successfully complete the KCKCC Fire Academy courses to qualify to take the State of Kansas Firefighter I certification tests.

 - No requirements for admission to the program. - Contact program for program-specific advising.